torryatco/Redesign-spr25/readme.md

 Note the tooltip and autocomplete action.

 Note that I have placed the labels after the inputs.
-Placing them before would be more common.
+Placing them before would be more common but we are going to style them.

 Edit the second field: